 Request for blood components and products must be made on EPIC, if your request is urgent then follow up the order with a telephone call to the laboratory.
 All requests for batch products (HAS, Anti-D, IVIg, anti-tetanus, factor concentrates must be followed up with a telephone call to the lab.
-Antenatal requests for RAADP can be ordered on EPIC but must also have the standard order form emailed to the HTT generic email, as linked through the form.
+Antenatal requests for RAADP can be ordered on EPIC , the order is emailed to the HTT generic email.
 Click here for further details on how to order blood components and products.

 At the RD&E we operate a zero tolerance approach to request form and sample labelling for patient identification details, in accordance with the Transfusion Policy.
 The request and sample MUST be labelled with the following, matching details: